genetics-statistics/GEMMA/README.md

 You will need a standard C/C++ compiler such as GNU gcc, as well as [GSL](http://www.gnu.org/s/gsl) and [LAPACK](http://www.netlib.org/lapack) libraries.
-You will need to change the library paths in the Makefile accordingly.
+You will need to change the library paths in the Makefile accordingly. *Note that GEMMA currently does not work with GSL 2.x.
+We recommend linking to the latest version of GSL 1.x, which is GSL 1.16 as of this writing.*

 *Revise this step:* You will need to download the [Eigen C++ library](http://eigen.tuxfamily.org), and copy the `Eigen`